tomaskala/website/content/posts/cryptopals-set-3/index.md

 y1 := y0 ^ ((y0 << s) AND c) = 10011010 11010001 00110011 10011101
 ```

 Again, we are given `y1`, `s` and `c`, and have to recover `y0`.
-Similarly to the previous case, we see that the `s = 7` least-significant bits of `y0` got XORed with zeros, thus copying them exactly.
+Similarly to the previous case, we see that the `s = 7` least-significant bits of `y0` get XORed with zeros, getting copied.
 We use a similar approach and keep shifting the `s = 7` bits, eventually recovering the full `y0`.
-We only need to take care and AND them with the constant `c` before XORing.
+We just need to take care to AND them with the constant `c` before XORing.
 Continuing the example (again denoting the recovered bits by `^`):

 ```
+Untempering:

 x0 := y1                       = 10011010 11010001 00110011 10011101
                                                              ^^^^^^^
 x0 << s                        = 01101000 10011001 11001110 10000000